Web components

 <ontario-button type="primary">Click me!</ontario-button>

-Angular Component Library
+Angular Web Component Library

 Follow these steps to import the Angular Component Library into an Angular project:

-1. Install the NPM package.
+1. Install the npm package.

 2. Import the ComponentLibraryModule, or whichever specific component you want to use into your root module.
 The ComponentLibraryModule import will include all the Ontario Design System web components.